micahmo/twitch2tuner/README.md

 https://github.com/micahmo/docker-templates/blob/master/micahmo/twitch2tuner.xml

 You can optionally pass a value for the `STREAM_UTILITY` environment variable.
 The accepted values are `YOUTBUE_DL` and `STREAMLINK` with any other value (or empty) defaulting to `STREAMLINK`.
-This determines the utilities that it used to extract the stream URL from Twitch.
+This determines the utility that is used to extract the stream URL from Twitch.
 This is configurable because occasionally the URLs from one utility or the other begin with an ad placeholder embedded at the beginning of the stream.
 (Fortunately, there is no ad, but it is annoying to wait for the placeholder to count down.)
-I've had more luck with URLs obtained by Streamlink, which is why it is the default, but you can experiment to find the best for you.
+I've had more luck with the URLs obtained by Streamlink, which is why it is the default, but you can experiment to find the best for you.
 ```
 ... -e STREAM_UTILITY=YOUTUBE_DL ...
 ```